Undergraduate Program

 Prof. Platt speaking with student in front of a set of casts from the Villa of the Papyri in Herculaneum.

 As a Classics major, you can immerse yourself in the cultures of ancient Greece and Rome through programs in ancient languages, literature, history, archaeology, history of art, science, linguistics and philosophy.
 Classics majors work closely with individual professors in their areas of expertise, often in small classes, and have many opportunities for independent research and travel.
 The rigorous analytical training of a Classics degree helps to develop skills that are valued in a wide variety of careers.
 Only classes passed with a C– or better may be applied to the classics major.
-One course must yield a seminar paper of at least 4000 words.
+One course must yield a seminar paper of at least 3000 words; see the major requirements for more details.

 The Classics major offers four tracks: